 The Hunts continued to live at 338 Commonwealth until about 1939, when they moved to 329 Commonwealth.

-By 1939, 338 Commonwealth was the home of Hugh Hardy and his wife, Annie (MacKinnon) Hardy, who operated it as a lodging house.
+On May 2, 1939, 338 Commonwealth was purchased from Lillian Hunt by Annie (MacKinnon) Hardy, the wife of Hugh Hardy, who operated it as a lodging house.
 They previously had lived at 80 Appleton.
-Annie Hardy was the assessed owner of 338 Commonwealth from 1940 through 1944.
 He was a butler and later would become a manager with the First National Bank of Boston.
 In October of 1940, they purchased and moved to 5 Fairfield, where they operated a lodging house.
 They had moved back to 338 Commonwealth by 1942, and continued to live there in 1943, when they moved to Milton.
 By 1946, they were living at 387 Commonwealth.

-By 1944, 338 Commonwealth was the home of Mary K. Sheridan, a nurse, who operated it as a lodging house.
+On October 2, 1944, 338 Commonwealth was purchased from Annie Hardy by Mary K. Sheridan, a nurse, who operated it as a lodging house.
 She previously had lived in Rutland.
-She was the assessed owner of 338 Commonwealth from 1945.
-She continued to live there until about 1955.

-By 1964, 338 Commonwealth was owned by Mrs. Elizabeth (Gunther) Ford Edson, the former wife of Edward Layton Ford and the widow of Robert Adams Edson, who continued to operate it as a lodging house.
-She also operated lodging houses at 136 Marlborough and at 114 Commonwealth, where she lived.
+On October 10, 1955, 338 Commonwealth was acquired from Mary Sheridan by Elizabeth (Gunther) Ford Edson, the former wife of Edward Layton Ford and the widow of Robert Adams Edson.
+She lived at 114 Commonwealth.
+She continued to operate 338 Commonwealth as a lodging house.
+She also operated lodging houses at 136 Marlborough and at 114 Commonwealth.

-In February of 1980, Naomi Rosen of Brookline purchased 338 Commonwealth from Frances G. Colby, Conservator of the property of Elizabeth G. Edson.
-Frances (Ford) Colby, the wife of Charles Robert Colby, was the daughter of Elizabeth Edson and her first husband, Edward Layton Ford.
+On February 20, 1980, 338 Commonwealth was purchased from Frances G. (Ford) Colby, conservator of Elizabeth Edson’s estate, by Naomi Rosen.
+Frances Colby was the wife of Charles Robert Colby and the daughter of Elizabeth Edson and her first husband, Edward Layton Ford.

-In May of 1980, Joanna Polito, trustee of the 338 Commonwealth Realty Trust, purchased 338 Commonwealth from Naomi Rosen.
+On May 22, 1980, 338 Commonwealth was purchased from Naomi Rosen by Joanna Polito, trustee of the 338 Commonwealth Realty Trust.